DebugBundle

 criticalSevere, immediate action required.Manually escalated.

-Severity is automatically inferred from the event type at grouping time.
-It can be manually escalated but not downgraded.
+Severity is automatically inferred from event type and signal confidence at grouping time.
+Opaque browser-native window_error captures infer low because browsers did not expose enough application detail to justify paging-level severity by default.
+Severity can be manually escalated but not downgraded.

 Sources